liamtoney/yasur_ml/README.md

 ## Citation

-If you use the tools contained in this repo, please cite our manuscript:
+If you use the tools contained in this repo, please cite our paper:

 > Toney, L., Fee, D., Witsil, A., & Matoza, R. S. (in press).
 Waveform features
 > strongly control subcrater classification performance for a large, labeled